eic/epic-analysis/README.md

   find it useful to fork the repository for your own purposes, so that you do not have to feel limited by existing code (you can still send pull requests from a fork)
+- Continuous Integration (CI) will trigger on pull requests, which will build and test your contribution; see `Actions` tab for workflows for details
-- It is recommended to keep up-to-date with developments by browsing the pull requests, issues, and viewing the latest commits by going to the `Insights` tab, and clicking `Netwok` to show the branch topology
+- It is recommended to keep up-to-date with developments by browsing the pull requests, issues, and viewing the latest commits by going to the `Insights` tab, and clicking `Network` to show the branch topology